 Should I enroll my child in BSA?

 Absolutely!
 All of us can point to Scouting as instrumental in shaping who we are.
 Scouting combines leadership, survival, and teamwork with basic skills such as time-management, first aid, and planning.
 The discipline and dedication they learn along the way will undoubtedly make their Scouting experience one that develops them as youth and guides them throughout life.
-It is Scouts for Equality’s position that although the BSA’s membership standards allow for individual faith-based units to remain discriminatory, the greatest obstacle to equality has already been achieved (ending the blanket ban).
+The BSA has made strides toward equality and there are many local units that have broad non-discrimination policies in place.
+It is important to find a unit that is a good fit for your family values..
 Now, it’s up to all of us to get involved in Scouting to help ensure that the pro-equality voice within Scouting is heard.
 This alone is the best way to pave the path towards an even more inclusive and brighter future for the BSA.
 Scouting is a rewarding program–we encourage you to enroll your child in the BSA and to lead by example.

 We want to start a new BSA unit.
 What should we do?

-Whether you are looking to start a Cub Scout Pack, Boy Scout Troop, or any of the other available options, there are some similar starting points.
+Whether you are looking to start a Pack, Troop, Crew, Ship, Post, or Lab Unit, there are some similar starting points.
 Some of the things you’ll need to get started are a sponsor (a religious group, civic association, or group of parents), a meeting place, and some members.
 With these in place, your district’s new-unit commissioner can work with you to establish your new unit.
-A trove of resources on this process can be found on the BSA’s website.
-If you’re starting a new unit, please contact us at email@example.com so that we can assist you and also put you in touch with your local SFE Chapter.
+A trove of resources on this process can be found on the BSA’s blog.
+If you’re starting a new unit, please contact us at firstname.lastname@example.org so that we can assist you and also put you in touch with your local SFE Chapter.

 My Pack/Troop/Crew wants to show their support for everyone in Scouting.
 How can we help?